Buddhism in Myanmar: Burmese Way to Socialism

 During the pro-democracy Saffron Revolution (2007), thousands of Buddhist monks were widely involved in the protests.
 When the military broke up the protests, many monasteries were raided and numerous monks were jailed, beaten, tortured and even killed.
 Others were sent to isolated labor camps.
 U Gambira was an influential activist monk of the Burmese pro-democracy movement and is the leader of the All Burma Monks' Alliance (which was founded by U Nat Zaw).
 The Burmese monks were supported by a regional network of Buddhist activists from Sri Lanka, Thailand, Malaysia and Singapore.
 During and after the crackdown, many such as U Nat Zaw managed to leave the country.

 The extreme crackdown on the Buddhist sangha (one of the worst in history) led to much loss of legitimacy for the military government in the eyes of many Burmese.
 It also discredited the State Sangha Maha Nayaka Committee, the official leadership body of the Sangha which sided with the military.
 Pro democracy activities continue under the "Saffron Monks Network," who works to educate and politicize fellow monks.
 Buddhist monks and temples were also at the forefront of unofficial relief efforts during the aftermath of cyclone Nargis, and many monasteries and pagodas served as temporary shelters for displaced Burmese.

 There has also recently been a rise in Buddhist monks espousing anti-Muslim nationalist sentiments.
 One of the most infamous of which is Ashin Wirathu, who believes most Muslims are violent radicals who are raping Burmese women throughout Burma.
 He fears that Muslims (with a higher birthrate and foreign support) will take over Burma unless they are stopped, through the use of violence if necessary.
 There are several ultra-nationalist Buddhist organizations in contemporary Myanmar, such as Ma Ba Tha ("Patriotic Association of Myanmar") and the 969 Movement.

-It is important to note that in spite of the activities of numerous different types of activist monks (whether it is pro-democracy or ultra-nationalist types), the "silent majority" of the Burmese sangha generally frowns upon monastics taking part in political activity.
+Despite the activities of numerous different types of activist monks (whether it is pro-democracy or ultra-nationalist types), the "silent majority" of the Burmese sangha generally frowns upon monastics taking part in political activity.
 Many Burmese monks do not see politics as something that Buddhist bhikkhus should be participating in (and believe they should disrobe if they wish to enter politics).